andreaseger/receptacle/README.md

 This gem on the other hand makes absolutely no assumptions about your data source or general structure of your code.
 It can be simply plugged in between your business logic and data source to abstract the two.
-Of cause like the other repository pattern implementations strategy details should be hidden from the interface.
+Of course, like the other repository pattern implementations, strategy details should be hidden from the interface.
 The data source can essentially be anything.
 A SQL database, a no-SQL database, a JSON API or even a gem.
 Placing a gem behind a repository can be useful if you're not yet sure this is the correct or best possible gem,